 1 Maybe I could use, for example, as I am 2 working now.
 And, when I first started a good job as a 3 CBC announcer, only in Inuktitut.
-And, I thought, I wish 4 that the teacher of Federal Day School, who told me not to speak Inuktitut would come over and see that I could work 5 6 just using Inuktitut language.
+And, I thought, I wish 4 that the teacher of Federal Day School, who told me not to 5 speak Inuktitut would come over and see that I could work 6 just using Inuktitut language.
 This has been stuck in my 7 mind, because they had told us that if you speak only 8 Inuktitut, you could not have a job.
 But, you could 9 combine them.

-10 And, there are other things that I took as 11 education.
+And, there are other things that I took as education.
 And, I went to Winnipeg to a college, and also TV production.
-And, also, I also worked for production 12 13 how to make designs.
-And, I also took those courses, and 14 I graduated on that.
-And, I am very pleased that the 15 programs in the college are now included, part of Inuit
+And, also, I also worked for production how to make designs.
+And, I also took those courses, and I graduated on that.
+And, I am very pleased that the programs in the college are now included, part of Inuit knowledge.
+So, we can use the traditional knowledge, and modern knowledge.

-17 modern knowledge.

-18 Me, I like it the way I can switch to 19 either cultures.
+Me, I like it the way I can switch to either cultures.

-20 MS. LILLIAN LINDRIGRAN: I like to ask you 21 if you can explain what Tukisigiarvik is, and what it 22 does.
+MS. LILLIAN LUNDRIGAN: I like to ask you if you can explain what Tukisigiarvik is, and what it does.
 And, as I heard, you are working there now.
-If you 23 can elaborate on what it does?
+If you can elaborate on what it does?